 2. It’s remote.
 Aside from large cities like Seattle and Portland, the PNW is pretty remote.
 You’ll find a cute town here and there, but more often than not, you’ll need to do some extra driving.
 Oh, and don’t expect there to be a ton of dining, hair salons, and other elopement-necessities available, especially in more secluded areas.
 This is truly a hikers paradise!

 3. It’s relaxed.
 One of the most frequent things I hear from people visiting this area for the first time is “everyone is so chill here,” and it’s true!
 At least in my opinion, people on the West Coast are very relaxed and tend to go with the flow.
+Leave some extra time in your timeline to soak it all in.

 4. Do your research.
 If you’re deciding to stay in a larger city, do your research!
 Find out where the locals go and try to avoid overpriced tourists traps (unless of course you really want to).
 Some of the greatest food I’ve ever had has been in places only the locals know about.

 5. It’s very dog friendly.
 The PNW is a very dog-friendly area, especially in Oregon, so please bring your furry friend along!
-Please, I’m begging!

 6. Stay longer.
 I truly can’t tell you enough to extend your trip.
 There is so much to do and see in the PNW that even after a week, you’ll be kicking yourself that you didn’t do more.

-Coolest Places to Stay in the PNW
+Coolest Places to Stay for Your PNW Elopement

 Alaska